-Each circuital parameter used to model the gapped toroid has a specific physical meaning and influences the frequency behavior of the overall device to some degree according to the frequency of the exciting signal.
-In particular, the slope of the impedance curve in Fig. 8 depends mainly on the value of the air gap permeance $C{\rm gap}$, since most of the magnetic field concentrates in the air gap.
-The first peak is provided by the parallel resonance between the magnetizing inductance and the winding self-capacitance, the second peak is given by the series resonance between winding leakage inductance L_s and self-capacitance and the third peak by the parallel resonance between L_s and winding self-capacitance.
-The damping associated with the second and third resonance peaks in the impedance plot, as well as the damping associated with the resonant peak in the transimpedance gain curve (see Fig. 11), are modeled by the two large resistors R{C1} and R{C2} .
-In fact, the core shunt capacitances C{w1} and C{w2} cannot simply be grounded since a ferrite material is a poor conductor and the resistors account for the high resistivity of the ferrite.
+peak is provided by the parallel resonance between the magnetizing inductance and the winding self-capacitance, the second peak is given by the series resonance between winding leakage inductance $L_s$ and self-capacitance and the third peak by the parallel resonance between $L_s$ and winding self-capacitance.
+The damping associated with the second and third resonance peaks in the impedance plot, as well as the damping associated with the resonant peak in the transimpedance gain curve (cf. Fig. 10), are modeled by the two large resistors $R{C1}$ and $R{C2}$ .
+In fact, the core shunt capacitances, $C{w1}$ and $C{w2}$ , cannot simply be grounded since a ferrite material is a poor conductor and the resistors account for the high resistivity of the ferrite.

-When the transimpedance gain is calculated (see Fig. 12), then the equivalent circuit remains the same except for the introduction of another gyrator that accounts for the primary and the secondary, which is then closed across a load resistor R_L .
+When the transimpedance gain is calculated (cf. Fig. 11), then the equivalent circuit remains the same except for the introduction of another gyrator that accounts for the primary and the secondary, which is then closed across a load resistor $R_L$ .
 A small capacitor between the Tellegen gyrators takes into account leakage flux in the core window that reduces the coupling between the primary conductor and the secondary winding.
-It is well known that the expression of the transimpedance gain of a transformer for low frequency, i.e., neglecting all HF effects and stray capacitance is where L is the self-inductance of the secondary and M is the mutual inductance between primary and secondary [16].
+It is well known that the expression of the transimpedance gain of a transformer for low frequency, i.e. neglecting all HF effects and stray capacitance is where L is the self-inductance of the secondary and M is the mutual inductance between primary and secondary [16].
 If there is good magnetic coupling between primary and secondary, which is typical for a toroid, then M/L equals the ratio of primary to secondary turns.
-Accordingly the low corner frequency and the transimpedance gain are defined as
+Accordingly the low corner frequency and the transimpedance gain are defined respectively as

-$$\frac{U_L}{I_1} = R_L \left(\frac{sM}{R_L + sL}\right) \tag{11}$$ and
+$$\frac{U_L}{I_1} = R_L \left(\frac{sM}{R_L + sL}\right) \tag{11}$$